-During relaxation, the larger muscle groups of the arms and legs, as well as the muscles of the chest and back are flooded with oxygen-rich blood.
-The brain sends indications to the muscles to be “ready for any situation”, and that is what often makes them tense.
+During relaxation, the larger muscle groups of the arms and legs and the muscles of the chest and back are flooded with oxygen-rich blood.
+The brain indicates the powers to be “ready for any situation,” which often makes them tense.

 When the call to action does not arrive, there is nothing to release the tension.
 This often leads to muscle aches and knots.
-Progressive muscle relaxation consists in tensing and relaxing these muscles thus discharging any tension that has been retained in the muscle.
+Progressive muscle relaxation consists in tensing and relaxing these muscles, thus discharging any anxiety that has been retained in power.

 Is there anything else I can prove besides this technique?

 Of course!
 Try diaphragmatic breathing or yoga.
 Both are excellent ways to help you relax.
 But do not give up progressive muscle relaxation.
-It really works.
+It works.
 If you feel silly, make sure you are doing it alone.
-One of the best times is when you are lying in bed about to go to sleep.
+One of the best times is lying in bed about to go to sleep.
 We must have the lights off so nobody bothers.

 I tried progressive muscle relaxation, but I do not think it works.
 What am I doing wrong?

-If you are tensing your muscles and keep the tension for a maximum of 10 seconds and then release then you are doing it correctly.
-However, you must “tune” your muscles and your body to get an idea of how much tension they might have.
+If you are tensing your muscles and keep the tension for a maximum of 10 seconds and then release them, you are doing it correctly.
+However, you must “tune” your muscles and body to understand how much tension they might have.
 Try to be patient and continue to practice progressive muscle relaxation.
 Your benefits may be more subtle than what you are expecting.